What is a “face covering?”

 In the absence of a qualifying medical condition that prohibits you from complying with the University’s policy, you are required to wear a face covering indoors unless you are in an enclosed private office or dwelling.

-What should I do if I see someone on University property who is not wearing a face covering?
+What should I do if I see someone in a University building who is not wearing a face covering?

 If you see a University member who is not wearing a face covering and/or who is improperly wearing a face covering (e.g., with their mouth or nose exposed), you may ask them to put one on or make a report to the Pitt Concern Connection.

 What are the penalties for failing to follow the University’s standards and guidelines on face coverings?

 Employees who fail to follow University Standards and Guidelines will be subject to discipline, up to an including termination.
 Students who fail to follow University Standard and Guidelines will be subject to a range of sanctions from probation to dismissal.
 The University reserves the right to deny an individual entry onto and/or remove and individual from University property should they refuse to follow University Standards and Guidelines.